FindoraNetwork/findora-wiki/docs/dapp/01-overview.md

 For developers who wish to move tokens from other Layer 1 blockchains, the Findora EVM Devnet support the [ChainSafe ChainBridge](https://github.com/ChainSafe/ChainBridge), an open source multi-directional blockchain bridge.
 ChainBridge enables an Ethereum Ropsten Testnet ERC-20 token to be moved to the Findora EVM Devnet as a FRC-20 token.

-See the [Chainbridge Integration](11-chainbridge.md) guide for details.
+See our home grown [Rialto bridge](11-chainbridge.md) and its guide for details.